o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 If some team members are experiencing issues with content, but not everyone on the team is having the problem, but that content has not changed recently, this is commonly the cause.
 Check if the builder for that content has been modified in source control recently, and if so, check if the version was changed.
 If not, then it's likely that the builder change without a version number change is causing a problem.

 The Asset Processor UI lets you right click a Source Asset in the asset tab and re-run all jobs on that asset.
 If doing so causes a change in Product Asset, it likely means a builder was changed without having the version updated.
-If you want to debug this back and force, it's recommended that you back up the old Product Asset(s) before reprocessing the Source Asset.
+If you want to debug this back and forth, it's recommended that you back up the old Product Asset(s) before reprocessing the Source Asset.

 ### Logic in Asset Builder persists between building assets

 #### Situation
 In some cases, due to information persisting during asset processing, you may get different Product Asset output from jobs based on the order Source Assets are processed.
 This is usually due to a bug within the Asset Builder that processed this content.

-The Asset Processor creates one or more Asset Builder executable based on configuration settings, and uses these to process assets, sending jobs to these Asset Builder executables to run with the individual Asset Builders.
+The Asset Processor starts one or more Asset Builder executables based on configuration settings, and uses these to process assets, sending jobs to these Asset Builder executables to run with the individual Asset Builders.
 There is no system within the Asset Builder Executable to completely shut down and clear all Asset Builders, so it is possible for an Asset Builder to persist information across multiple sessions of processing jobs for a single Asset Builder Executable.

 #### Effect
-Stale data or logic running in an Asset Builder in an Asset Builder Executable can result in an Asset processing incorrectly.
+Stale data or logic in the Asset Builder Executable can result in an Asset processing incorrectly.

 #### Cause
 The cause for this issue is when information is cached during one step in processing to make it easier to access at a later step.

 #### Example
-This example covers a situation we encountered this problem:
+This example covers a situation where this problem was encountered:
 * The Scene Builder processes scene files, such as FBX files, into a collection of product assets.
 * Each scene file has a scene manifest that contains additional processing rules.
 * Within the scene manifest, a Python script file can be marked to run during scene processing.